🧡 Skip to main content🔍 Skip to search

 Let us see the necessary steps to design such a Task.

-• 1 · The Task Scheduler Trigger is added and configured to execute the Task every 20 seconds (that will be a period of ping operations).
+• 1 · The Task Scheduler Trigger is added and configured to execute the Task every 20 seconds (that will be the period of ping operations).

-• 2 · The Run CMD Command Action is added and configured to run the ping command to verify whether remote server is accessible.
-If the ping command can not connect the remote server, the Action ends with error and tells the Task to skip Step 3 and proceed immediately with Step 4.
-Otherwise it just continues with Step 3 at which the Task is stopped.
+• 2 · The Run CMD Command Action is added and configured to run the ping command to verify whether the remote server is accessible.
+If the ping command cannot connect to the remote server, the Action ends with an error and tells the Task to skip Step 3 and proceed immediately with Step 4.
+Otherwise, it just continues with Step 3 at which the Task is stopped.

-• 7 · In Step 7 we use Run CMD Command to make sure if the SMTP server for email error report is accessible.
-If ping to SMTP server fails, the Action will skip Step 8 which uses the SMTP server for sending email and go directly to Step 10 (using On Error settings).
+• 7 · In Step 7, we use the Run CMD Command to make sure if the SMTP server for the email error report is accessible.
+If the ping to the SMTP server fails, the Action will skip Step 8 which uses the SMTP server for sending an email and go directly to Step 10 (using On Error settings).

-• 8 · Send Email Action is added and configured using Variable Wizard to send data gathered by pings to domain name server (DNS) and gateway, as well as tracert command.
+• 8 · The Send Email Action is added and configured using the Variable Wizard to send data gathered by pings to the domain name server (DNS) and gateway, as well as the tracert command.

-• 10 · This step is executed only if pinging SMTP server has failed in Step 7.
-Since it is not possible to send an email report when SMTP server is not reachable, we can still try to notify the administrator with audible alarm.
-We will configure Play Audio File Action to play the alarm.
+• 10 · This step is executed only if pinging the SMTP server has failed in Step 7.
+Since it is not possible to send an email report when the SMTP server is not reachable, we can still try to notify the administrator with an audible alarm.
+We will configure the Play Audio File Action to play the alarm.

 Deploy the Task…